Emergency funds and support

 DHP’s are short term extra payments to help you if you are struggling to meet your housing costs.

-Examples of non discretionary payments and loans from the DWP
+Non discretionary payments and loans from the Department for Work and Pensions (DWP)

 - Funeral Payments can help you with the cost of arranging a funeral.
 Remember to check to see whether you are entitled to receive this help before making any funeral arrangements.